QuantEcon/lecture-source-py/source/rst/egm_policy_iter.rst

 ----------------

-Here's an implementation of :math:`K` using EGM as described above
+Here's an implementation of :math:`K` using EGM as described above.

-Unlike the :doc:`previous lecture <coleman_policy_iter>`, we do not just-in-time compile the operator because we want to return the policy function
+Unlike the :doc:`previous lecture <coleman_policy_iter>`, we do not just-in-time compile the operator because we want to return the policy function.

 Despite this, the EGM method is still faster than the standard Coleman-Reffett operator, as we will see later on